klaasvandeweerdt/works4me-xurrent-graphql/README.md

 The Xurrent GraphQL API limits the number of requests to 20 per 2 seconds.
 The SDK tracks responses and ensures the limit is not exceeded.
 These limits are associated with each authentication token, which has to represent a unique user or application in Xurrent.

-### Trace Capabilities
+### Logging Capabilities

-The [Trace class](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.trace) is used to produce detailed information about each GraphQL query or mutation.
+All details are logged using [ILogger](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger) as structured `XurrentTraceMessage` objects.

-[Trace Listeners](https://learn.microsoft.com/en-us/dotnet/framework/debug-trace-profile/trace-listeners) can be configured to capture this information for debugging or auditing purposes.
+You can configure any [logging provider](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging-providers) (e.g., console, file, Seq, Application Insights) to capture this information for debugging, monitoring, or auditing.

-Each request generates two entries with identical identifiers:
+Each request generates two log entries with the same unique identifier:

-- The first entry includes the account ID, HTTP verb, URL, and request content.
+- The first entry logs the account ID, HTTP verb, URL, and request content.
-- The second entry includes the API response HTTP code and the time in milliseconds.
+- The second entry logs the HTTP response status code and the response time in milliseconds.

+Logs are structured and include all relevant context through the `XurrentTraceMessage` type.

 # Examples